4 July Activities to Enjoy in Butte County

 Go for a Dip

-Explore Bidwell Park’s swimming holes.
+In Chico, Explore Bidwell Park’s swimming holes.
 Once upon a time, the tucked-away spot on Big Chico Creek in Upper Bidwell Park known as Bear Hole was sort of a locals-only secret.
 Those days are long gone, but all that means is that it’s turned into a sort of natural public pool on its busiest days.
 The water’s always fresh and cold, and thus the perfect cure for those 100-degree days.
 And that’s only the most popular one!

 Other quality swimming holes in the park include Alligator Hole (great if you have little ones with you, since it’s quite shallow and close to the easily accessible parking lot and trailheads), Salmon Hole—further up the trail than Bear Hole and a bit more secluded—and Brown’s Hole, which is farthest from the park entrance but worth the journey if you value the exercise and the opportunity for some solitude.

-Relax at Riverbend Park.
+In Oroville, relax at Riverbend Park.
 Check the flows first, but typically the Feather River moseys by the park, which itself is a clean, well-maintained place to play for families.
 Shallower spots near the park will allow you to wade in and cool off from a grassy shore; there are also several spots locals use for diving where the river is deeper.
 It’s a great spot for a swim if you’re also planning a picnic or a game of fetch with a furry friend.

 If you’ve got a boat, the deep, cool waters of Lake Oroville—the city's top recreational site—are tough to beat for local watersports.
 But it would be a mistake to discount it as a great swimming spot, too.
 Hundreds of coves, especially on the deeper north branch, make a day in the water just a short watercraft ride away—and many others still are within short hiking distance.